benjaminadk/emojigit/README.md

 ### Create Commit Message

-Automates creating a commit message by prompting user for type of commit and message.
-The type selected determines the emoji.
-The emoji is chosen visually - ✨, but inserted into the commit message in colon syntax - `:sparkles:`.
+Automates creating a commit message by prompting user for the type of commit and commit message text.
+The type of commit selected determines the emoji.
+The emoji is inserted into the commit message as either unicode (e.g. `✨`) or as GitHub emoji markdown colon syntax (e.g. `:sparkles:`).

 When the time comes to type your commit message: